Our very own Haiku brand signature drinks from hojicha, hot choco and matcha to carefully sourced tea leaves

 If you're looking to try one out for yourself, all of our Japanese teas are available to enjoy at our Cafe in Camberwell, made by our expert baristas.

 Matcha is a type of green tea that has been ground into a fine powder.
 It is made from the leaves of the Camellia sinensis plant.
 Matcha is consumed in different ways, of which the traditional method is to whisk the tea in a bowl with hot water.
-Our Haiku Matcha is the perfect compliment to start your day with and we provide the chasen whisk, whisk holder and tea bowl.
+Our Haiku Matcha is the perfect compliment to start your day.

 Sencha is a traditional form of green tea that originated in Japan in the 17th century.
 It became popular back then and is now the most consumed teas by both Japanese and people all around the world.